 Stomach sleeping consistently gets a bad rap, but there are a few situations in which this position can be beneficial.
-Interestingly, despite being heavily maligned for adults, the prone position has often been strongly advocated for infants, as it is believed to reduce the potential for Sudden Infant Death Syndrome (SIDS).
 Among adults, stomach sleeping can minimize snoring, and some sleep apnea sufferers report that stomach sleeping allows them to get a better night’s sleep.
 The research does not necessarily back this opinion up, however, as a study published in the Journal of Clinical Sleep Medicine indicates that prone sleeping actually increases the frequency of apneas, albeit not the duration.

 Downsides of Stomach Sleeping